saurabh1088/notes/JavaScript/JavaScript.md

 ## JavaScript Objects

+Most of the things in JavaScript are objects.

 To create an object in JavaScript one can simply declare like below.
 This is creating object using object literal.
 This is the easiest approach and one can both define and create object in single line.